7 Fall Foliage Photography Tips From a Pro

 Best Times to Shoot

-Most professional photographers will tell you that there are only 2 times to photograph: dawn and sunset.
+Most professional photographers will tell you that there are only two times to photograph: dawn and sunset.
 The thinking goes that these times are when the sunlight is at its warmest color and when it is also coming in from the side.
 And certainly, this warm light helps capture beautiful fall shots.
 But here’s a little secret: You can get a lot of great shots between 9 a.m. and 3 p.m., too.
 So get out there, and start capturing New England’s fall foliage.